-Review: The Blair Witch Project has been a phenomena since it was released in 1999.
+Review: The Blair Witch Project has been a phenomenon since it was released in 1999.
 The sleeper-hit popularizes a filming technique into what we now know as found footage into a brand new level; and more, it broke the relatively newborn internet with what we now know (again) as viral marketing.
-Dedicating all the source the filmmakers could have into making a series of proof and evident that leads to hype and words of mouth about the authenticity of the event depicted by the film.
+Dedicating all the sources the filmmakers could have into making a series of proof and evidence that leads to hype and word of mouth about the authenticity of the event depicted by the film.

 I have never been a part of that shocked society and lurked into the film’s mysticism until nearly a decade later.
 I’ve never been a fan of The Blair Witch Project after all.
 It wasn’t scary, but it knows how to craft suspense and horror elements into a frustrating piece of terrors culminating in the last scene.

 Nearly 17 years since the phenomena, talented filmmaker, Adam Wingard and his collaborator, Simon Barrett, present a movie, which looks like it’s influenced by that, code-named The Woods.
 But, who would have thought it’s only a diversion?
 It’s a false alarm.
 Lionsgate finally announced that Wingard’s movie is a straight sequel to The Blair Witch Project elegantly entitled Blair Witch.